orlandocaraballo/software-engineering-immersive/README.md

-# software-engineering-immersive-frontend
+# software-engineering-immersive

-Frontend for software engineering immersive
+Frontend and backend for software engineering immersive app